zRafaF/PIDestal-remote-BLE/README.md

 > The versions are the ones that were tested and worked, you can try to get a newer version.

+> This library also includes the library [ArduinoJson](https://github.com/bblanchon/ArduinoJson)

 ### Code

 1. Create a new `PIDestalRemoteBLE` object and pass a `PIDestal` object by reference, PIDestalRemoteBLE will modify the PID values and keep the server updated.